forcedotcom/cli/releasenotes/README.md

     * WINDOWS NOTE: Installing Salesforce CLI with a TAR file on Windows requires a separate program, such as 7Zip, to extract the contents.
 We highly recommend you use the [Windows installers](https://developer.salesforce.com/tools/sfdxcli).

     We also removed the `install` script from the new TAR files.
-The existing TAR files listed in this [manifest](https://developer.salesforce.com/media/salesforce-cli/manifest.json) file still have the `install` script.
+The existing TAR files listed in this [manifest](https://developer.salesforce.com/media/salesforce-cli/manifest.json) still contain the `install` script.
 You had to have administrator privileges to run the script, and it wasn’t necessary to install Salesforce CLI anyway.
 We now recommend that you simply unpack the TAR file into a directory of your choice and update your PATH environment variable appropriately.

     We’ll update the [documentation](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_install_cli.htm#sfdx_setup_install_cli_linux) soon.